-What are the differences between dental implantation methods, one-phase, and two-phase implants
+The differences between dental implantation methods, one-phase, and two-phase implants

-Another great advantage of a one-phase implant is that it is a single-piece and exists in different size and shape that meets the patient’s individual needs.
-The fact that the implant is a single piece makes it easier to implant the implants.
-A simpler and shorter duration of intervention causes less discomfort to the patient.
+Another great advantage of a one-phase implant is that it is a single piece and exists in different size and shape that meets the patient’s individual needs.
+The implant is a single piece, making it easier to implant the implants.
+A simpler and shorter duration of intervention causes minor discomfort to the patient.